 The Shwa dot is encoded (at #E070) separately from the normal Unicode space (at #0020).
 The rule is that the space between Shwa text and other text is the normal space, but the dot is used within Shwa text.
 That confounds the non-Shwa end-of-line algorithms so that lines of Shwa text in Alphabet gait are right-justified.
 The other gaits may have to leave an extra space or two at the right side of a line.

-In Shwa, the gaits are implemented using Advanced Typography - either OpenType or AAT.
-These specify features which perform substitutions or positionings of glyphs in certain circumstances.
+In Shwa, the gaits are implemented using Advanced Typography, which specifies substitutions or positionings of glyphs in certain circumstances.
 For example, in Syllabary gait, a sequence of consonant+vowel is replaced by the corresponding kana.
 The feature set is rich enough for everything Shwa needs.
 Most of what is needed is support for ligatures.

 Since gaits are implemented as fonts, there's no need for special treatment during text entry, transmission or storage.
 Shwa text can be searched and sorted without regard for gait, and foreign words in text that can't be written in the gait of the text will appear in Alphabet gait.

-Shwa fonts include keywords that identify their gait, as follows:
+Shwa fonts include styles that identify their gait, as follows:

 |< Letter Reference||Keyboard >|